makeespresso/9muses/README.md

   - it is important that you register under Public API
   - Read Documentation carefully: https://developers.artsy.net/docs
 * If you have any feedback, suggestions, please make a pull request.

+#POST MVP
+- Each section, will render infomation from the API.